 We had four euro pallets that were the same size: 100x120cm(40”x48”).
 You could probably use the same design using two or three pallets and some castor wheels to add height.
 We decided to have the sofas two pallets tall plus a 4 inches foam mattress on top.

 The design was to have a backrest at an angle, and it was based on the project below.
 But we decided to get rid of the wooden blocks and extra boards and make the backrest more skinny.
 This way, we saved on space needed, and the couches fit perfectly.

 - Random orbital sander plus sanding disks P-60/P-80, P100/P120, P-150/P180

 - Sanding sheets/sanding sponges P-60, P-80/100, P-150

-- Paint- outdoors wood paint that provides waterproof finish and UV protection- I used Aldi DecoStyle Garden Accents in Urban Slate color
+- Paint- outdoors wood paint that provides a waterproof finish and UV protection- I used Aldi DecoStyle Garden Accents in Urban Slate color.

 - Paint sprayer/paintbrushes

 - Paint stirrers

 - Drill plus drill/screw bits